TheDarkLynx786/website-code/murtazahaque/content/bpbx-jmbx-tracks/Ozymandias/index.md

     image: OzymandiasMitryAnderson.png
 ---

 I made this piece after playing around with some chords on a piano site (link on the main page).
-The progression was assisted by a really cool melody with a really cool preset, and soon it evolved into this track.
-I think the naming of this track was probably the best thing I've named, as the title seems to fit very well with how the track sounds.
-There is a cool music-box section and also a violin solo at the end, so check it out!
+The progression was assisted by a really cool melody and a great sounding preset, and soon it evolved into this track.
+I also made a fun little music-box section, and added a violin solo at the end.

-This is also the first track I made that was non-loopable and a full production.
+This is also the first track I made that was non-loopable and a full piece.